 1. Separate the People from the Problem

 With traditional negotiating approaches, discussion can easily turn adversarial as the customer raises objections about price or other difficult issues.
 It is as if the parties are sitting on opposite sides of the table, conducting a tug-of-war to achieve a “win for our side.”
-One recent example is a large retail organization, with a substantial social media presence, that was negotiating purchase of an online portal.
-When the portal provider presented the prototype, the solution was co-branded with both organizations having prominence.
-The Director of Marketing from the retail organization was livid, accusing the portal provider of trying to gain greater prominence by using his company’s social media presence.
-The purchase hit an impasse, and significant “people” problems between the portal provider and the Director of Marketing took center stage.
+One recent example is a large retail organisation, with a substantial social media presence, that was negotiating purchase of an on-line portal.
+When the portal provider presented the prototype, the solution was co-branded with both organisations having prominence.
+The Director of Marketing from the retail organisation was livid, accusing the portal provider of trying to gain greater prominence by using his company’s social media presence.
+The purchase hit an impasse, and significant “people” problems between the portal provider and the Director of Marketing took centre stage.

 By being hard on the problem and soft on the people, the salesperson was able to step to the customer’s side and move away from confrontation toward collaboration.

 In a traditional negotiation, people tend to take a firm position and stick to that position.
 The focus is on “what I want,” and each side is intent on justifying their respective positions.
 For example, an organisation wanted to hire a consultant but wanted to pay a fee that was lower than the consultant’s daily rate.
 The consultant was unwilling to accept a lower daily rate for the work.
 Neither party truly understood each other’s interests and the discussion focused only on the positions each took—the daily rate.